 Vortex for Bioinformatics enables scientists to load sequence and structure data from files or databases to create tables of live sequences and structures in Vortex.
 Sequence displays are interactive and the user can set a variety of display modes including linear and hyperbolic, and one- and three- letter codes.

-Users can then apply standard bioinformatics analyses to their sequences, including alignment to a reference sequence, and cross alignment of a set of sequences to a reference set and clustering.
-A variety of methods are built in and, for less experienced users, the software will automatically select the most appropriate algorithm based on the data.
+Users can then apply standard bioinformatics analyses to their sequences, including alignment to a reference sequence, cross alignment amongst a set of sequences, and clustering.
+A variety of sequence alignment methods are included, and using built-in intelligence users can allow the software to automatically select the most appropriate algorithm based on the data.
 So, for example, different methods will be appropriate for the alignment of very small sets of very short sequences, versus a cross comparison between very large sets of much longer sequences.
 As well as applying all the standard visualizations from Vortex, users can select visualizations appropriate to this kind of data such as CIRCOS plots and BSAR plots.

-Sequences can be annotated with text, other sequences, small molecules (conjugates) and oligomers.
-Users can add annotations manually or apply library searches to identify regions within the sequences such as CDRs.
-Ontologies can be loaded and integrated with the sequence data to provide powerful analyses.
+Vortex for Bioinformatics supports rich sequence annotation, including with text, other sequences, small molecules (conjugates), and oligomers.
+Users can add annotations manually or apply library searches to identify regions within the sequences such as antibody complementarity determining regions (CDRs).
+Ontologies can be loaded and integrated with sequence data to provide comprehensive information for analyses.
 When activity data is loaded alongside the biomolecular data, a novel BSAR analysis and visualization method can be applied that relates that activity to the structure and/or sequence.

-Expert bioinformaticians can use the scripting capabilities of Vortex to define new methods or to integrate other third-party code, and then make these available to their Vortex user community.
+Vortex for Bioinformatics is designed to be used by a wide variety of biologists, ranging from those primarily focused on laboratory work, through to expert bioinformaticians who can use the scripting capabilities of Vortex to define new methods or to integrate other third-party code, and then make these available to their Vortex user community.

-- Enables all bioscientists to analyze their own data.
+- Enables all bioscientists to analyze their own data in a single place.
 Users do not need to be an expert bioinformatician or proficient at scripting to be able to user Vortex for Bioinformatics

-- Suitable for a broad range of bioscience disciplines including genomics, proteomics, metabolomics and antibody, protein and peptide design
+- Suitable for a broad range of bioscience disciplines including antibody design, protein and peptide analysis, genomics, proteomics, and metabolomics

-- Handles all relevant data types including sequences, conjugates, oligomers, proteins and peptides as well as small molecules
+- Natively handles all relevant data types including sequences, conjugates, oligomers, proteins and peptides, as well as small molecules

-- Standard bioinformatics analyses are built in and fully integrated including sequence alignment (multiple methods), cross alignment, sequence clustering, Prosite searching, library search (e.g. CDR and ORF detection)
+- Standard bioinformatics analyses are built in and fully integrated including sequence alignment (multiple methods), cross alignment, sequence clustering, Prosite searching, and library search (e.g., CDR and ORF detection)

-- High performance visualization and analysis even on very large amounts of data – fast enough for interactive visualization and analysis of a whole genome on a standard business laptop
+- High performance visualization and analysis even on very large amounts of data – fast enough for interactive visualization and analysis of a whole genome, or millions of shorter sequences, on a standard business laptop

 - Load data from FastA, FastQ, (HELM in development) or directly from databases via Dotmatics Browser